dogweather/forkful/content/en/dart/strings/searching-and-replacing-text.md

 weight: 10
 ---

-## What & Why?

-Searching and replacing text in Dart involves examining strings to find certain patterns or sequences of characters and substituting them with new content.
-This operation is fundamental for tasks like data validation, formatting output, parsing user input, or even manipulating URLs and file paths, making applications more dynamic and responsive to user needs.

 ## How to:
 Dart provides robust methods for searching and replacing text directly through its `String` class, without the need for external libraries.
 Here's how you can do it:

 ### Basic Searching and Replacing
 To search for a substring and replace it with another string, you can use `replaceAll`:

 ```dart